mitch1259/ITCS4230Project1/README.md

 ## Cheat codes

-Press 'Alt' + 'Ctrl' to increase your score by 1
+Press 'Alt' + 'Ctrl' to increase your score by 1.
+Press 'Alt' + 'N' to go to the next level.